hriewe/emailEncryptor/README.md

 * I am currently working on a version which uses a GUI for input, and also the hashlib library for extra security

-* The program currently does not have support for numbers :/ I am working on a fix asap and should have it up soon.
+* The program now supports encryption of numbers!
+The code for this is not pretty and I am working on cleaning it up, but for now it works.

 * Using my program?
 Let me know!!
 Send an encrypted email to hriewe13@gmail.com and I will get back to you!